 5-8 July 2010

 After only a two hour flight from Vietnam, The Gap Year Buddy and I landed in the Hong Kong heat to be met by one of our old school friends, who would be hosting us during our stay.
 After some reunion hugs and a brief train ride, we arrived in the city itself and were picked up by The HK Friend’s mum who took us to their home.
 We freshened up and headed out to dinner at Times Square in Causeway Bay, where there was a Toy Story themed display in celebration of the upcoming film.
-Continue reading “Hong Kong Part One: Twilight, Chicken’s Feet and Eating Out Of The Toilet”
+Continue reading “Hong Kong Part One: Markets, The Peak and the Modern Toilet”

 Eating unusual foods in Asia is as much of a tourist activity as any.
 You cannot leave without having sampled a local delicacy and experiencing a different food culture.
 Here is my guide to some of the tasty treats I tried when I was in the area.